Madison, Indiana: In popular culture

+In 1943, director Josef Sternberg filmed Madison for the Office of War Information documentary short film The Town, presenting the city as an American ideal community.

 Two Hollywood films have been shot in Madison.
 In the summer of 1957 Madison was selected as the location for Some Came Running, which brought actors Frank Sinatra, Dean Martin and Shirley MacLaine to town.
 The film was nominated for five Academy Awards.
 For Some Came Running, released in 1958, director Vincente Minnelli selected Madison to represent the fictional town of Parkman in filming the James Jones novel.
 On September 3, 1999, the community held an organized celebration to mark the 40th anniversary of the making of the film, which itself became the subject of a film documentary by Turner Classic Movies.

 The city of Madison was both the subject and location for the film Madison, released in 2001.
 The filming brought notable stars such as Jim Caviezel, Bruce Dern, Paul Dooley, and Mary McCormack to town.
 Madison was released in 2001 and recounts the story of the city's hosting and winning the penultimate hydroplane racing event of 1971, echoing the movie Hoosiers.

 A Netflix Docuseries titled Girls Incarcerated was filmed there about the former Madison Juvenile Correction Facility.